Smuggling crime: SPÖ addresses 22 questions to Interior Minister Karner

 Vienna (PK) – In the form of a Urgent request The SPÖ put the issue of smuggling crime on today’s agenda Federal Council meeting.
 Since the interior ministers have failed to fulfill their responsibilities in recent years, it says, Burgenland in particular has developed into a “hot spot for international human trafficking crime”.
 There alone, there were 30,000 apprehensions of refugees and 289 arrests of smugglers in 2023, according to the Social Democrats.
 Attacks on the executive branch, car chases and traffic accidents – including fatal ones – would increase insecurity among the population and make the situation unreasonable for the police officers and the federal army on border operations.

-The SPÖ and applicant Günter Kovacs (SPÖ/B) therefore sent 22 questions to Interior Minister Gerhard Karner, in which they mainly asked about measures to curb smuggling crime.
+The SPÖ and applicant Günter Kovacs (SPÖ/B) therefore sent 22 questions to Interior Minister Gerhard Karner, in which they mainly asked regarding measures to curb smuggling crime.
 Topics discussed included the operations of the executive and the armed forces at the Burgenland border and abroad, police cooperation with Hungary, cooperation with third countries relevant to migration, the conclusion of further return agreements as well as the EU Asylum and Migration Pact and the solidarity mechanism provided for therein Distribution of refugees within the EU, which the SPÖ hopes will improve the situation.

 Karner: Border protection measures have already had an impact